NightfuryEquinn/Bean-Bros-Wholesaler/README.md

-# Bean-Bros-Wholesaler-Website
+# ☕️ Bean-Bros-Wholesaler-Website
-## Diploma Final Year Project Assignment with Kishanraj a/ K.Alagayah, Marcus Ong Jin Rong, and Ong Lit Tsen
+## Team Members: Yip Zi Xian, Kishanraj a/ K.Alagayah, Marcus Ong Jin Rong, Ong Lit Tsen

-Written in HTML, CSS, JavaScript, PHP, and MySQL.
-Installation Guide and User Manual are pprovided as mentioned in our university assignment.

-The purpose of GitHub upload is to display our project to the public.
-Feel free to take a look.
+It only works using WampServer and a database is present to store all information regarding our online pet shop.